Macrocystis: Description

 Macrocystis is a monospecific genus; the sole species is M. pyrifera.
-Some individuals are so huge that the thallus may grow to up to 60 m (200 ft).
+Some individuals are so huge that they may grow to up to 60 m (200 ft) long.
 The stipes arise from a holdfast and branch three or four times from near the base.
 Blades develop at irregular intervals along the stipe.
 M. pyrifera grows to over 45 m (150 ft) long.
 The stipes are unbranched and each blade has a gas bladder at its base.

 Macrocystis pyrifera is the largest of all algae.
 The stage of the life cycle that is usually seen is the sporophyte, which is perennial and individuals persist for many years.
 Individuals may grow to up to 50 m long or more.
 The kelp often grows even longer than the distance from the bottom to the surface as it will grow in a diagonal direction due to the ocean current pushing against the kelp.
 The stalks arise from a basal meristem, with as many as 60 stalks in older well protected individuals.
 Blades develop at irregular intervals along the stipe, with a single pneumatocyst (gas bladder) at the base of each blade.
 At the base of each stalk is a cluster of blades that lack pneumatocysts; instead they develop small sacks on the blade that release the biflagellated zoospores: these are the sporophylls.

 The smaller morphs, formerly identified as Macrocystis integrifolia, have deep brown color on flattened rhizomes which are profusely dichotomously branched.
 Each is attached by branched root-like structures coming out of the sides of the rhizomes.
 Slender main stipes (about 1 cm wide to 30 m long) come from the rhizome which is up to 0.1 m at the widest.
 Periodically 5 cm wide and 35 cm long flattened leaf-like branches derive from the stipe.
 They have furrowed surfaces and taper gradually, but then have an oval or rounded float where attached to the stipe.
 The blade-like branches have notched denticulate edges leading to the terminal blade at the tip of the stipe, which is separated by several smaller branches.
 It grows to only 6 m long.
 It is found on intertidal rocks or shallow subtidal rocks along the Pacific coast of North America (British Columbia to California) and South America.
 In New Zealand M. pyrifera is found in the subtidal zone of southern North Island, the South Island, Chatham, Stewart, Bounty, Antipodes, Auckland and Campbell Islands.
 The species can be found on rock and on sheltered open coasts.